Brainship: Publishing history

+1964 – The Fiend by Frederik Pohl.
+In this short story, criminals had their brains temporarily removed so they could serve their sentences as control units for various types of machinery.
+One was mentioned as being the controller of a brain ship.

 1965 – "Becalmed in Hell", by Larry Niven.
 This short story was about Eric, an injured man who became a brainship, and his mobile partner Howie.
 Eric could not take off from the hazardous surface of Venus because he "felt" something wrong with his "wings".
 Howie had to find a solution before they both died.

+1965 - Wasted on the Young by John Brunner.
+A young man deliberately accrues huge debts with a flamboyant lifestyle, then tries to escape them by committing suicide.
+His brain is saved, put into a ship, and sent on a voyage long enough to pay all his debts.

 1965 – "The Brain of Colonel Barham" (TV episode, The Outer Limits).
 The military plans to use the Colonel's disembodied brain to control a spacecraft.

 1965 – Destination: Void by Frank Herbert, where an interstellar sleeper ship is controlled by an Organic Mental Core, a human brain.

 1966, 1969 – Additional short stories by McCaffrey.
 These short stories were published in The Ship Who Sang collection.

 1979 – Mayflies, by Kevin O'Donnell, Jr. A human brain is reprogrammed to serve as a ship's computer for a colonization trip expected to take 15 years (ship's time).
 The original human personality, which the shipbuilders had believed to have been erased, reasserts itself.
 It inadvertently turns off the main drive early in the mission, stretching the flight time to hundreds of years.
 The human personality struggles against the imposed programming.

 1992–1994 – Additional novels, co-written by McCaffrey.

 1996 – The Ship Errant, a novel by Jody Lynn Nye.

 1996 - Mechanized Assault & Exploration - The player takes the role of the brain of such a ship, a 'MAX commander', the result of the radical surgery needed for biological life to survive hyperspace, and then take command of the fighting forces that war for the colonial prospect at the end of that trip against other human factions for alien sponsors.